TensoriumCore/Tensorium_lib/includes/Morpheus/DiffGeometry/README.md

 ## Status

-The module is functional and actively used in BSSN-based 3+1 simulations.
+The module is functional for 4D analytical problems and will be actively used in BSSN-based 3+1 simulations.
 Symbolic support for automatic tensor generation (via `Symbolics/`) is under development.

+## Current metrics

+- Minkowski
+- Schwarzschild
+- Kerr

 ## Example Usage to compute Riemann Tensor and contract to Ricci in Kerr metric